MicrosoftDocs/xamarin-communitytoolkit/docs/converters/mathexpressionconverter.md

 ---

 # Xamarin Community Toolkit MathExpressionConverter

 ![Pre-release API](~/images/pre-release.png)

-The `MathExpressionConverter`is a converter that allows users to calculate an expression at runtime.
-All of the binded arguments have notice:
+The `MathExpressionConverter`is a converter that allows users to calculate an expression at runtime from supplied arguments:

 - **x** or **x0** — The first argument
 - **x1** — The second argument